Debunking The Top 6 Top Surgery Myths

 - Poor results executed by an inexperienced surgeon

-- Research: Do your research so you can manage your expectations realistically, complications happen and a perfect result is not guaranteed.
+- Setting realistic expectations: Do your research so you can manage your expectations realistically, complications happen and a perfect result is not guaranteed.
+During your consultation, your surgeon should clarify what you can realistically expect as a result from surgery.

-Dr. Scott Mosser does not require that a patient be taking hormones or identify as a certain gender identity in order to receive top surgery.
+At the Gender Confirmation Center (GCC), we do not require that a patient undergo hormone replacement therapy identify as a certain gender identity in order to receive top surgery.
 Due to our gender inclusive healthcare model, many of our patients get top surgery without having been on testosterone.

 The myth of having to be on testosterone to get FTM/N top surgery could be due to: